lguadal/Batemangradients_coucals/README.md

 ✉ For correspondence regarding the code and statistical analyses, please
 contact: Guadalupe (<a href= "mailto:lopez-nava.guadalupe@bi.mpg.de">lopez-nava.guadalupe[at]bi.mpg.de</a>)

-✉ For correspondence regarding the data collection and study systems please
+✉ For correspondence regarding the data collection , statistical analyses and study systems please
 contact: Wolfgang (<a href= "mailto:wgoymann@bi.mpg.de">w.goymann[at]bi.mpg.de</a>)

 In this repository you can find all the data and code needed to reproduce our study on